-At June 30, 2022, the TDA reported a liability of \$42,565 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2021.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2020.
-The total pension liability was then rolled forward to the measurement date of June 30, 2021, utilizing update procedures incorporating the actuarial assumptions.
+At June 30, 2024, the TDA reported a liability of \$42,565 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2023.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2022.
+The total pension liability was then rolled forward to the measurement date of June 30, 2023, utilizing update procedures incorporating the actuarial assumptions.
 The TDA's proportion of the net pension liability was based on a projection of the TDA's long-term share of future payroll covered by the pension plan, relative to the projected future payroll covered by the pension plan of all participating LGERS employers, actuarially determined.
-At June 30, 2022, the TDA's proportion was .053% (measured as of June 30, 2020), which was a decrease of .0027% from its proportion as of June 30, 2021 (measured as of June 30, 2020).
+At June 30, 2024, the TDA's proportion was .053% (measured as of June 30, 2022), which was a decrease of .0027% from its proportion as of June 30, 2023 (measured as of June 30, 2022).

-For the year ended June 30, 2022, the TDA recognized pension expense of \$24,045.
-At June 30, 2022, the TDA reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2024, the TDA recognized pension expense of \$24,045.
+At June 30, 2024, the TDA reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Ou eferred tflows of esources Inf ferred lows of sources Differences between expected and actual experience \$ 1,475 \$ 1,523 Changes of assumptions 6,952 - Net difference between projected and actual earnings on pension plan investments 1,655 - Changes in proportion and differences between County contributions and proportionate share of contributions 4,788 3,049 County contributions subsequent to the measurement date 8,672 - Total \$ 23,542 \$ 4,572
+Out eferred flows of sources Inf eferred lows of sources Differences between expected and actual experience \$ 1,475 \$ 1,523 Changes of assumptions 6,952 - Net difference between projected and actual earnings on pension plan investments 1,655 - Changes in proportion and differences between County contributions and proportionate share of contributions 4,788 3,049 County contributions subsequent to the measurement date 8,672 Total \$ 23,542 \$ 4,572 i cai ciiaca saiic so, Year ended June 30: ------------------------ ------ ------- ------ -----

-\$8,672 reported as deferred outflows of resources related to pensions resulting from the TDA's contributions subsequent to the measurement date will be recognized as a decrease of the net pension liability in the year ended June 30, 2021.
+\$8,672 reported as deferred outflows of resources related to pensions resulting from the TDA's contributions subsequent to the measurement date will be recognized as a decrease of the net pension liability in the year ended June 30, 2024.
 Other amounts reported as deferred outflows and inflows of resources related to pensions will be recognized in pension expense as follows: